 - Fry in a pan with butter until golden with brown spots.

-- Arrange the Schupfnudeln in bowls and sprinkle with a little chopped parsley.
+- Arrange the Schupfnudeln in bowls and decorate with a little chopped parsley.

 Notes